 An Example: Building Calmness

-Take a simple โsettleโ game.
+Take a simple “settle” game.
 A dog is rewarded for lying down on a mat while you move around.
-At first, itโs simply a game.
-Over time, it builds the concept of calmness in the presence of mild distractions..
+At first, it is simply a game.
+Over time, it builds the concept of calmness in the presence of mild distractions.

-Later, we grow that same calmness to appear when guests come over or when youโre sitting outside at a cafรฉ or pub.
+Later, we grow that same calmness to appear when guests come over or when you are sitting outside at a café.

 From a learning-science perspective, this works because calm behavior is repeatedly paired with positive outcomes.
-Calmness becomes valuable to the dog, not just something labeled by a command.d.
+Calmness becomes valuable to the dog, built into how they experience the world rather than labeled by a command.

 Everyday Benefits

-With games-based, concept training, youโre not teaching your dog to perform only when cued.
-Youโre equipping them with life skills.
+With games-based, concept training, you are equipping your dog with life skills.
 The result is a dog who:

 - Walks calmly on leash even when another dog passes